ovh/docs/pages/public_cloud/public_cloud_network_services/technical-resources-04-lbaas-create-L7/guide.es-es.md

 - **Constraints:**
     - L7 policies only apply to `HTTP` or `TERMINATED_HTTPS` type listeners.

+##### **L7 Rule**

-- **L7 Rule:** The underlying condition of an L7 policy, which defines the specific criteria for matching traffic, such as a URI or cookie match.
+An L7 rule is the underlying condition of an L7 policy, which defines the specific criteria for matching traffic, such as a URI or cookie match.
 Multiple rules can be associated with a policy, and all must match (AND logic) for the policy's action to be applied.
 To express a logical OR operation between rules, it is necessary to create multiple policies with the same action.

 - **Main characteristics:**
     - **type**: The type of condition (e.g. HEADER, COOKIE, URI).